Battle of Cartagena de Indias: Battle

-Preliminary maneuvers
+Preliminary manoeuvres

 The expedition was very slow leaving Britain.
 Initially, contrary winds delayed the sailing until most of the shipboard provisions were consumed and a steep increase of sickness occurred among the ships' crews.
 Then, news of the sailing of the French squadrons and a Spanish squadron caused further delay while the British fleet was reinforced in response.
 The expedition suffered from manpower shortages in the navy, which required drafting two full infantry regiments, the 34th and 36th; to fill crew requirements Cathcart was ordered by the government to transfer 600 of his marines to provide marines for the men of war.
 These delays cost the British three months of valuable campaign time.
 The 3,600 Americans were transported to Jamaica from New York on 40 transports escorted by some British men of war and arrived much sooner on 3 December 1740.
 The Americans were originally under the command of General Spotswood, Governor of Virginia, who was to be second-in command under Cathcart – but Spotswood died and was replaced by Gooch as commander of the Americans.
 They found on their arrival that no arrangements had been made by the British government for their provisions.
 The lack of provisions and the climate immediately began to take a toll on the Americans, while the fleet from Britain was suffering from typhus, scurvy and dysentery; by January 1741 the land forces had already suffered 500 dead, including Lord Cathcart the commander in chief, and 1,500 sick.
 With both Cathcart and Spotswood dead, command of the land forces went to Thomas Wentworth, who had no previous combat command experience.
 In Jamaica, 300 enslaved Africans were added to the expedition as a work battalion.
 Additional delays before and after embarking from Jamaica cost more precious time, including a brief skirmish with a French squadron.
 Both the British and the Spanish were well aware that with the onset of the two-month rainy season in May, the so-called "sickly season", which would last from May to November, would also begin.

 The Spanish had received reinforcements but were already suffering severely from diseases as well.
 Similar to the British, but not as disruptive to operations, there was dissension between Lezo and Eslava.
 In particular, Lezo favoured a very strong, all-out defense of Boca Chica channel; Eslava's opposition led to an under-manning of some of the forward defenses, allowing the British an easier initial landing.